Ashwagandha is a powerful herb also known as Indian ginseng or winter cherry (

 There are two main types of thyroid disorders — hypothyroidism and hyperthyroidism.

 Hypothyroidism occurs when your thyroid doesn’t produce enough thyroid hormone.
-It’s usually associated with particular medications, iodine deficiency, or Hashimoto's disease, an autoimmune disorder in which your body attacks healthy thyroid tissue (
+It’s usually associated with particular medications, iodine deficiency, or Hashimoto’s thyroiditis, an autoimmune disorder in which your body attacks healthy thyroid tissue (

 Common symptoms of hypothyroidism include weight gain, fatigue, constipation, goiters, and dry skin (